Best Mufflers: Great Mufflers For Improved Sound & Performance

 The Drive and its partners may earn a commission if you purchase a product through one of our links.
 Read more.

 The muffler is one of the most integral parts of a car.
 It controls how much sound it emits from the engine through individual chambers existing within the muffler.
 Choosing the right muffler will give your vehicle a fantastic sound and improve performance and fuel economy.
-There is a muffler designed to fit every type of car, from hot rods to your Toyota Prius and everything in between.
-Here, we will compare the best mufflers, so read on.
+There is a muffler designed to fit every type of car, from hot rods to a Toyota Prius and everything in between.
+Check out the best mufflers available below.

 Why Trust Us